karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This scripts checks if there is a new base image available.

 How we do that?
-The script does the following steps
+The script does the following steps:

 - Queries the Microsoft Artifact Registry (https://mcr.microsoft.com) to obtain the ``lastModifiedDate`` property of the base image.
 - Fetches when was the last time that our platform image was pushed into AWS ECR, and if this value is inferior than the one retrieved from the Microsoft Artifact Registry then it means we're not using the most up to date base image and a new platform image needs to be built.
-- It retrieves the version of the platform image, auto-increments the value and stores it in a pipeline variable.
+- It retrieves the version of the last platform image, increments the version value and stores it in a pipeline variable.
-For example, if our latest platform image stored in ECR contains this tag: "6.0-bullseye-slim-1.3.0", we want to generate the "6.0-bullseye-slim-1.4.0" for our new platform image.
+Here's an example, if our latest platform image stored in ECR has this tag: _"6.0-bullseye-slim-1.3.0"_, we need to create the tag _"6.0-bullseye-slim-1.4.0"_ for the platform image we're creating right now.

-> The image tag version that the script stored in a pipeline variable will be used later on when it's time to push the image into ECR.
+> The image tag version that this script stores in a pipeline variable will be used later on when it's time to push the image into ECR.

 ```bash
 #!/bin/bash